SJSUSpring2020-CMPE272/Communicator/README.md

 # ProjectGroup-1

 # Idea 1 :

 Project Title : Sign language Interpreter
 Description :
+Communication with people having speaking and hearing  disability is difficult for others.
+Other people need to get special training in sign language to communicate.
+This application can help people to communicate with them without having prior knowledge of sign language.
+It will be helpful to both groups of people.

-Application will Translates signs to text and speech to help people who cannot speak to communicate with other people.
-In addition to that, application will also support speech to text conversion for people who doesnot have ability to hear.
+This application will translate signs into text and speech to help people who cannot speak to communicate with other people.
+In addition to that, this application will also support speech to text conversion for people who don't have ability to hear.

 Goal :
-To ease the communication with deaf and dumb people.
+ - To ease the communication with deaf and dumb people.
+ - To enable more people to communicate with specially skilled people.

 Technologies :
+ - Machine Learning using TensorFlow
+ - OpenCV
-Machine Learning using TensorFlow, OpenCV, IBM Watson text to speech, IBM watson speech to text, Python and React
+ - IBM Watson text to speech
+ - IBM watson speech to text
+ - Python and React

 # Idea 2 :
 Project Title : Trip Advisor